infosoftas/info-subscription-doc/source/events/events-introduction.rst

 To learn more about the available events and what data they contain see the `API Reference <https://api.info-subscription.com/swagger/#/>`_ in the Models section.

 Each event has a typename in the following format ``com.info-subscription.{eventName}``, so the ``SubscriptionCancelled`` event would be ``com.info-subscription.SubscriptionCancelled``.
+This is also how the events are documented in the Models section of the API reference docs.

 Event Headers
 -------------